-Thakeham considers its main exposure to the risk of slavery and human trafficking to exist where it is several steps removed from the procurement of materials through sub contractors and where our first tier suppliers have relationships with lower tier suppliers.
+We consider our main exposure to the risk of slavery and human trafficking to exist where it is several steps removed from the procurement of materials through sub-contractors and where our first-tier suppliers have relationships with lower tier suppliers.
 Products may be created involving the provision of labour in a country where protection against breaches of human rights may be limited.

-Thakeham also have a considerable number of workers on each site that are engaged through subcontract companies, there is a risk that this labour may have been trafficked from abroad.
+We also have a considerable number of workers on each site that are engaged through subcontract companies.
+Accordingly, there is a risk that this labour may have been trafficked from abroad.

-In general, Thakeham considers its exposure to slavery/human trafficking to be relatively limited, it has taken steps to ensure that such practices do not take place in its business nor the business of any organisation that supplies goods and/or services to it.
+In general, we consider our exposure to slavery/human trafficking to be relatively limited. we have taken steps to ensure that such practices do not take place in our business nor the business of any organisation that supplies goods and/or services to us.

-Thakeham carries out due diligence processes in relation to ensuring slavery and/or human trafficking does not take place in its organisation or supply chains, including conducting a review of the controls of its suppliers.
+We carry out due diligence processes in relation to ensuring that slavery and/or human trafficking does not take place in our organisation or supply chains, including conducting a review of the controls of our suppliers.

-Thakeham has not, to its knowledge, conducted any business with another organisation which has been found to have involved itself with modern slavery.
+We have not, to our knowledge, conducted any business with another organisation which has been found to have involved itself with modern slavery.

 In accordance with section 54(4) of the Modern Slavery Act 2015, Thakeham has taken the following steps to ensure that modern slavery is not taking place:

-- A review and amendment of standard terms of supply to incorporate the requirements of the Act and requirements of Thakeham
+- Reviewed and amended standard terms of supply to incorporate the requirements of the Act and requirements of Thakeham.

 - Each order will remind them of their responsibilities to their supply chains and the implications to working with Thakeham.
 It will also provide for a reporting structure for any infringement or potential infringement.

-- Seeking copies of our suppliers’ statements on slavery and human trafficking, which will be taken as evidence that the organisation is starting to address this important issue and that in the current year we can assume compliance with the Act.
+- Thakeham has an onboarding process for suppliers, which includes obtaining copies of our suppliers’ statements on slavery and human trafficking, which will be taken as evidence that the organisation concerned is starting to address this important issue.

 Effectiveness of our approach and the coming year

-Thakeham has set the following methods to measure its effectiveness in ensuring modern slavery is not taking place in the Organisation or its supply chains and to cover its commitments for the next 12 months.
+We have set the following methods to measure the effectiveness in ensuring modern slavery is not taking place in the organisation or its supply chains and to cover its commitments for the next 12 months.